 The best new shows and movies streaming this week on Netflix, Prime Video, Disney Plus, and more

-Check out our guide to the best movies and shows streaming this week, June 23–June 27
+Check out our guide to the best movies and shows streaming this week, June 30–July 6

-We all know how hard it is trying to find something to watch, especially with so many great new shows.
-That's why we've put together this handy list, which covers many of the best streaming services out there, including Netflix, Prime Video, Disney Plus, and more.
+It's hard to find something great to watch, especially with so many new shows and movies at your fingertips.
+That's why we've put together this list, which covers many of the best streaming services out there, including Netflix, Prime Video, Disney Plus, and more.

-It's a huge week for new releases, with the third and final season of Squid Game landing on Netflix, the latest addition to the MCU blasting onto Disney Plus, and Nosferatu and A Minecraft Movie finally arriving on streaming.
-So grab some snacks, sit back, and let's get watching...
+It's the start of a new month and there's loads to choose from, including the sequel to a hit Netflix movie, the final few episodes of Ironheart (yes, already!), an intriguing new indie movie, and more.
+So grab some snacks, sit back, and let's find you something to watch...

 Available: US/UK